JeremyJChu/paramedic_incidents/README.md

 ## Changelog
 2021-01-30
-- Tested reproducibility with Windows machine.
+- Tested reproducibility with Windows machine
 - Added troubleshooting script for knitting
 - Added rgeos and gpclib in case running into issues on heatmaps
 - Edited paper for grammar and clarity